somm15/somm15.github.io/_posts/2018-11-15-welcome-to-jekyll.md

 698	0	com.openssh.ssh-agent
 {% endhighlight %}

 I found so many bad suggestions online to solve this problem.
-I found posts suggesting to disable the "System Integrity Protection" or recommending to delete symlink and copy files.
+I read posts suggesting to disable the "System Integrity Protection" or recommending to delete symlink and copy files.
 This decreases the security of your Mac.
 SIP is useful and copying the file could cause your next update to fail or be inefficient.

 Let's try to understand the problem.